-The figures show that our organisation has a mean gender pay gap of -3.49% and a median gender pay gap of -0.90%.
+The figures show that our organisation has a mean gender pay gap of 1.8% and the median gender pay gap stands at zero.

-We are pleased to note that our organisation has a mean gender pay gap of -3.49% which compares favourably to UK’s last published mean gender pay gap.
-We are hopeful that changes to the workforce and better market conditions will create a balanced statistic for us in the next report.
+We are pleased to note that our organisation has a mean gender pay gap 1.8% which compares favourably to UK’s last published mean gender pay gap.
+We are hopeful that changes to the workforce over a period of time due to increased representation from men in this sector and varied demographic will create a balanced statistic for us in the next report.

 Hourly Summary